FriendlyCaptcha/friendly-challenge/docs/installation.md

 ### Adding the widget script

-The **friendly-challenge** library will add the CAPTCHA widget.
+The **friendly-challenge** library contains the code for CAPTCHA widget.
 You have two options on how to add this to your website, either you can use a script tag to load the widget from any CDN that hosts NPM packages, or you can import the code into your own Javascript bundle.

 #### Option A: Using a script tag